 Elderberries on their own have a sour, acidic flavor.
 When made into a syrup with honey, this helps to do two things.
 First, it helps to preserve the elderberries.
 Second, it helps to balance out the sour flavor.

 We don’t typically think of sugar as a preservative, however, it plays an important role in stabilizing water content in foods, which slows the growth of bacteria, molds, and yeast.

 Elderberry syrup can be made with a variety of different types of sweeteners.
-Honey is preferred since it’s a natural sweetener and provides its own antimicrobial effects.
+Honey is preferred since it’s a natural sweetener and provides its own benefits.

-However, brown rice syrup or maple syrup can be subbed for honey.
+However, brown rice syrup or maple syrup can be substituted for honey.
 As a bonus, these sweetener alternatives are vegan.

 You can add additional herbs for extra flavor and added health benefits.
 A couple of common herbs that are frequently added to elderberry syrup include cinnamon, ginger, cardamom, and clove.
 We also like to add our Rosehips for an extra boost of Vitamin C.

 If you have particular questions about making elderberry syrup, make sure to check out the FAQ at the bottom of this article.

 Makes about 3 cups of elderberry syrup

 1 organic cinnamon stick (high in antioxidants)